ARKlab/ArtesianSDK-JS/readme.md

   .InRelativeInterval(RelativeIntervalType.RollingMonth);
 ```

-To construct an Actual Time Series the following must be provided.
+To construct a Market assessment the following must be provided.

 | Versioned Query        | Description                                                                 |
 | ---------------------- | --------------------------------------------------------------------------- |